-Embarking on a research degree in engineering or information technologies at the University of Sydney is an opportunity to work alongside respected and accomplished academics, and make your innovative ideas a reality.
+Embarking on a research degree in engineering or computer science at the University of Sydney is an opportunity to work alongside respected and accomplished academics, and make your innovative ideas a reality.

 Our core strategic research themes are:

 As a postgraduate researcher we will help you to deliver outstanding work in your chosen field in many ways, from providing strategic advice on research opportunities to helping you access funding.

 We also assist you to develop transferable skills in research leadership and management, commercialisation, communication and cross-disciplinary capabilities.

 We offer various scholarships and other forms of financial assistance to help you achieve your personal and professional goals.
 Read about our Industry Postgraduate Research Scholarship Program and other specific scholarships for engineering and computer science postgraduate research students.

 The Master of Philsophy (MPhil) program allows candidates to undertake research and advanced specialisation in any area of scholarship or design covered by the faculty.

 Admission criteria includes a bachelor’s degree – generally a four-year degree or a three-year degree with honours in a relevant discipline.